Bernard Barny de Romanet: Honors and awards

-Elite officer, who received notice in the cavalry at the beginning of the war by bold reconnaissances, then in observation aviation, and finally in pursuit aviation where his brilliant qualities as a pilot, his coolness, and his daring in combat are always cited as examples.
+"Elite officer, who received notice in the cavalry at the beginning of the war by bold reconnaissances, then in observation aviation, and finally in pursuit aviation where his brilliant qualities as a pilot, his coolness, and his daring in combat are always cited as examples.
 He inspires his patrols to attack enemy planes very superior in number putting them to flight and flaming one of them.
-Also, recently he downed successively two German planes, reporting therewith his 16th and 17th victories.
-Médaille militaire for feats of war.
-Six citations.
+Also, recently he downed successively two German planes, reporting therewith his 16th and 17th victories."